4.5 Million Jobs in GCC industry by 2030.* Join the LITE Advanced Web Development Program, that opens the gateway for new opportunities!

 Key Timelines

-• Application Open for LITE Minor Degree and Open Elective WD10Y23 cohort
+Application Open for LITE Minor Degree and Open Elective WD11Y23 cohort

 How to apply?

-Your admission to WD201 as a part of the minor degree or as an open elective is based solely on a demonstration of learning interest and by completing the Web Development 101 course as an interest-based admission test (IBAT) and not required of submitting any prior knowledge proof or marksheets.
+Your admission to Web Development (WD201) as a part of the minor degree or as an open elective is based solely on a successfully completing the Web Development 101 course as an interest-based admission test (IBAT) and not required of submitting any prior knowledge proof or mark sheets.

 Participating Institutions